-Does this financial product have a sustainable investment objective? •• ☐ Yes • 0 ✓ No It will make a minimum of sustainable investments with an environmental objective:% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 25.00% of sustainable investments , in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy i in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective% It promotes E/S characteristics, but will not make any sustainable investments
+means an investment in bes this material product have a sustainable investment objective. an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the •• 🗌 Yes •0 ✓ No It will make a minimum of sustainable investments with an environmental objective:% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 40.00% of sustainable investments investee companies follow good governance practices. in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy activities.
+That ✓ with a social objective Regulation does not lay down a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective It will make a minimum of sustainable investments with a social objective% It promotes E/S characteristics, but will not make any sustainable investments might be aligned with the Taxonomy or not.